MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/who-can-bypass-meeting-lobby.md

 ## Control access to meetings by people without invitations

 If you want to allow only people who have invitations to join meetings directly and have all other participants wait in the lobby, set **Who can bypass the lobby** to **Only people who were invited**.
+(People invited via distribution list are not included.)

 The **Only people who were invited** setting includes verified participants to whom the invite was forwarded, not just those invited directly by the organizer.
 It doesn’t include people who have the meeting join link but not the invitation itself and unverified (anonymous) participants.
 They must wait in the lobby.